GeospatialResearch/Digital-Twins/README.md

     print(rain_intensity_in_catchment)
 ```

-The `rainfall_data_from_db(engine, catchment_polygon, rcp, time_period, ari, duration)` function requires six arguments:
+The `rainfall_data_from_db(engine, catchment_polygon, rcp, time_period, ari, duration, idf)` function requires seven arguments:
 1. *engine:* Engine used to connect to the database.
 2. *catchment_polygon:* Desired catchment area (polygon type).
-3. *rcp:* There are four different representative concentration pathways (RCPs), and abbreviated as RCP2.6, RCP4.5, RCP6.0 and RCP8.5, in order of increasing radiative forcing by greenhouse gases.
+3. *rcp:* There are four different representative concentration pathways (RCPs), and abbreviated as RCP2.6, RCP4.5, RCP6.0 and RCP8.5, in order of increasing radiative forcing by greenhouse gases, or None for historical data.
-4. *time_period:* Rainfall estimates for two future time periods (e.g. 2031-2050 or 2081-2100) for four RCPs.
+4. *time_period:* Rainfall estimates for two future time periods (e.g. 2031-2050 or 2081-2100) for four RCPs, or None for historical data.
 5. *ari:* Storm average recurrence interval (ARI), i.e. 1.58, 2, 5, 10, 20, 30, 40, 50, 60, 80, 100, or 250.
 6. *duration:* Storm duration, i.e. 10m, 20m, 30m, 1h, 2h, 6h, 12h, 24h, 48h, 72h, 96h, 120h, or 'all'.
+7. *idf:* Set to False for rainfall depth data, and True for rainfall intensity data.

 For more information, please visit the [NIWA HIRDS](https://hirds.niwa.co.nz/) and [HIRDSv4 Usage](https://niwa.co.nz/information-services/hirds/help) websites.